Henry C. Potter: Mrs. Alfred Corning Clark

 On October 4, 1902, fifteen months after the death of his first wife, Potter married his second wife, Mrs. Alfred Corning Clark (née Elizabeth Scriven) (1848–1909).
 Mrs. Clark, of Manhattan and Cooperstown, New York, had been a widow for six years.
 She belonged to the Episcopal Church, concurred with Potter's "religious and social desires," and had helped him in his work as bishop.
 Both families were "cordially in favor of the wedding".
 By this marriage, Potter gained four stepsons: Edward Severin Clark, Robert Sterling Clark, F. Ambrose Clark, and Stephen Carlton Clark.
 The second Mrs. Potter died on March 4, 1909 "after a short illness," less than eight months after Potter's own death.

 Ministry as priest

 As a priest, Potter served in four parishes before becoming a bishop.

 Christ Church, 1857-58

-When Potter went to Greensburg, Pennsylvania in 1857, its population was "about thirteen hundred inhabitants".
+When Potter went to Christ's Church in Greensburg, Pennsylvania in 1857, its population was "about thirteen hundred inhabitants".
 For intellectual friendship, Potter had only "a Roman Catholic lawyer who was a drunkard" and "an infidel physician who was a rake".

 While in Greensburg, on October 15, 1857, Potter was ordained a priest by Bp Samuel Bowman of Diocese of Pittsburgh.
 To fulfill his "missionary obligations," Potter conducted "occasional services in adjoining towns".
 He bought a horse which he "fed and groomed".

 In 1857, Potter refused a call to Calvary Church in a suburb of Pittsburgh.
 However, in May 1859 he accepted a call to St. John's Church, Troy, N.Y.